Unless someone like you cares a whole awful lot,

 Those who are hesitant to work with me are unlikely to believe that I’ve ‘cured’ (read below to see why cure is in quotes here) arthritis, tinnitus, TBI, fibromyalgia, chronic fatigue, lyme, addictions, symptoms of mental illness, Chron’s and other GI disorders, chronic pain, generalized neuropathy, and more when it only comes from me.
 In addition, many of these changes in physical and emotional health don’t have a way to measure a ‘before and after’.
 Something like cancer, though—be it osteosarcoma, lymphoma or prostate–offers a clear, measurable, unambiguous glimpse into what ‘healing’ can do.
 When another person takes the opportunity to say their, or their animal’s, measurable disease or disorder has vanished, at little or no cost to them space is created to open minds, for questions and honest answers that include ‘we don’t know’; and, most importantly, space for hope, curiosity, and optimism is created.
 Hope and optimism for individual health, for change in communal discussion of well-being, the future of medicine, and affordability of both beyond the anti-pharma bluster.
 When we can build upon hope and optimism with blood test results, x-rays and expanded research, we’ve a real chance at changing systems that have stagnated and no longer serve us.

-There is a lot of research out there regarding this kind of work but it’s nearly impossible due to the expense of accessing the studies ($35.00 per journal article, $200 up front for a subscription to same).
+There is a lot of research out there regarding this kind of work but it’s nearly impossible due to the expense of accessing the studies.
 Sharing what we know openly with each other bypasses that limitation.
 Anecdotes accrue into data.
 Data can create that discussion and move mere curiosity into research (or, as important in my view, remind us that there are things we are never going to know).

 What is the difference between our current ‘medicalized’ system and the ‘new paradigm’ that is supported by users of social media when it includes fake ‘health news’; anti-pharma-, pseudo-sci-celebr-wellness through stories of coffee-colonic cancer cures ‘proved!!’; medi-speerachul-types who charge $400 for a 30 minute consultation, meme-ified horseshit that’s passed and inhaled as truth, and shouts of ‘PROVE IT!’ are met with silence.